 2) Former President Barack Obama signed the Plain Writing Act of 2010 on October 13, 2010.
 Unfortunately, most of the U.S. government’s websites are so unreadable they actually break that law.

-3) Confusing web content gets on people’s nerves.
-It stands to reason that irritated people are less likely to buy products or services from your website.
+3) Confusing web content gets on people’s nerves, and irritated people are less likely to buy products or services from your website.

 Do you want your web content to be less irritating and more effective?